 When we first thought about getting chickens, we figured we would just get a handful.
-So we looked at plans for a small coop and decided on a chicken ark, also known as a chicken tractor.
+So we looked at plans for different types of chicken coops.
+We only needed a small coop so we decided on a chicken ark, also known as a chicken tractor.
 Unfortunately, I quickly wanted more chickens so we needed something bigger.
-Read on to see how we use two chicken coops to manage our flock and the pros and cons of each type.
+Read on to see how we use two different types of chicken coops to manage our flock and the pros and cons of each type.

 For our first chicken coop we started out with a moveable chicken “ark.”
 It is an A frame structure with wire on the bottom and an upstairs where the girls roost at night.
 The nest boxes are on the ends of the upstairs and there is a small door that opens on each box to remove the eggs.